PrefectHQ/prefect/docs/guides/logs.md

 ```
 </div>

-Then, the following will highlight "fancy" in red.
+The following will highlight "fancy" in red:

 ```python
 from prefect import flow, get_run_logger